icarus-sim/icarus-sim.github.io/index.md

 The script, after being launched, will ask you for superuser password.

-Otherwise, have a look at the `README.md` file, which explains how to configure your machine and install all required dependencies.
+Otherwise, have a look at the `README.md` file, which explains how to configure your machine and install all required dependencies for other operating systems.

 ### Usage

 #### Run simulations
 To use Icarus with the currently implemented topologies and models of caching policies and strategies you need to do the following.

 First, create a configuration file with all the desired parameters of your simulation.
 You can modify the file `config.py`, which is a well documented example configuration.
 You can even use the configuration file as it is just to get started.